MoshteAlex/MoshteAlex/README.md

 <!-- ### Me :-->
 My focus particularly lies in building embedded systems.
 I am also a Physics enthusiast studying it for fun.
-I learn skills and create projects that I showcase here, on twitter and on LinkedIn.
+I learn skills and create projects that I showcase here, on X and on LinkedIn.

 <!-- How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-MwangiAlex-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/mwangi-alex/)-->
  - I currently tinker at Veno Autobotics